 There had been many times before then that he wanted to go through with it, but he always stayed his hand.
 While he hated Kodos, he still made him an executive within the company because he recognized his talents for war.
 The Mobian was a brilliant military tactician.
 It was he who led the Kintobor armies to countless victories during the Great War, fifteen years ago.
 It was he who had sacked Mobotropolis and razed the city to the ground.
 And it was he that helped depose the Mobian monarchy that acted as a check to his company’s ever-growing power.

-He therefore stowed away his hatred – if only for a moment – and answered Kodos’ request.
+He, therefore, stowed away his hatred – if only for a moment – and answered Kodos’ request.
 “Ask your informant to send another one of his men back down to the Sector 7 Slums,” he ordered, again stowing his anger against Kodos.
 “Preferably, one that won’t be beaten up by a girl.”

 “Yes,” the president answered, fingers drumming on the desk.
 “If my suspicions are correct, the terrorist’s home base is in that sorry hovel.
-However, we need to be 100% sure before we retaliate.
+However, we need to be 100% sure of this before we retaliate.
 See that this is done.”
 He paused and then gave his final statement, with every word punctuated.
 “And do not fail me again.”

 Ending the call before the Mobian could respond, the president interlaced his fingers together, a contemplative look on his face.
-After a few moments, he pulled out his handset from within his suit jacket pocket and dialed a number.
+After a few moments, he pulled out his handset from within his suit jacket pocket and dialled a number.
 He received an answer after the first ring.
 “Ready my transport,” he said to the individual on the other line as he began to collect the remaining files in his arms.
-“We leave in twenty minutes.”
+“We leave in thirty minutes.”